-You can't judge a book
+You can't judge a book by its cover.

 Rather finish your work later than not do it at all.

-Your own home is the most comfortable place to be.

-The person who arrives first has the best chance of success.

-People like to spend time with others who are similar to them.

-When two people cooperate with each other, they come up with better ideas.
+(1) Your own home is the most comfortable place to be.
+2 The person who arrives first has the best chance of success.
+3 People like to spend time with others who are similar to them.
+4 When two people cooperate with each other, (5) ı they come up with better ideas.
 It is very important to be clean.

-You can't judge a person by his or her appearance.

-People tend to want whatever they don't have.

-If someone offers you a gift, don't question it.
+6 You can't judge a person by his or her appearance.
+7 People tend to want whatever they don't have.
+8 If someone offers you a gift, don't question it.
+9

-by its cover.

-Tense game - who will be the winner?